25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 ### Serve Static Files

 Static files are stored within the project's web root directory.
-The default directory is `{content root}/wwwroot`, but it can be changed with the `UseWebRoot` method.
+The default directory is `{content root}/wwwroot`, but it can be changed with the `UseWebRoot` method

 `wwwroot` folder structure: